 Skip to Main Content

-Find a relaxed position, either with your eyes gently closed or a soft downward gaze.
+Find a relaxed seated position.
+You can close your eyes or rest them gently with a soft downward gaze.

 Picture yourself at the center of a circle made up of the most loving beings you can imagine.
 They could be friends, family, mentors, historical figures, or even mythical beings, anyone who inspires love and care.

 Feel yourself as the recipient of their attention, energy, and goodwill.
-Silently repeat phrases like:
+Silently repeat phrases of loving-kindness like:

 • May I be safe.